Kersall: Geography

 The area is 11 miles east of Mansfield, 7 miles north west of Newark-on-Trent and 16 miles north east of Nottingham.

 It is bounded roughly between the A616 Sheffield-Ollerton-Newark road which passes briefly through the north of the parish, and the Caunton to Eakring road.

 Kneesall bounds Kersall to the north, Maplebeck to the south, and Beesthorpe and Caunton to the south east.

 Predominantly, the parish is a scattering of farms, farmhouses and cottages amongst a wider rural setting.
 These are grouped around roads meeting in the heart of the village by Kersall Lane and Wood Lane.

 The Beck stream forms the western and southern boundary of the parish with Maplebeck, before draining into the River Trent.
 The Eakring Meadows Nature Reserve run by the Nottinghamshire Wildlife Trust, straddles this by the western parish border and has SSSI status.

 The area rises from the south towards the highest point of Hare Hill, at 85 m along the north-western boundary, which is also the largest forested feature.
 Another treelined area is the Cocked Hat Plantation alongside the A616 road.

 Governance and demography

-Although a standalone parish, a local council is formed with nearby Kneesall and Ompton.
+Although a standalone parish, a local parish council is formed with nearby Kneesall and Ompton.

-For 2011 census purposes however, Kersall's population is reported along with nearby Maplebeck and Winkburn, totalling 200 people.
+For 2021 census purposes, Kersall's population is reported as totalling 44 people.

 Newark and Sherwood district council administer the next layer of services, with Nottinghamshire County Council actioning the highest level of local public duties.

 The village has a conservation area designation by the district council which restricts inappropriate development.